 But how much of that is intrinsic to unions, and how much is a result of a specific implementation of unions, under which they are immune to antitrust laws while companies are not (1 2)?

-The Motte doesn’t like unions because most of the Motte works in Sillicon Valley where until recently individual employees had a large amount of leverage.
+The Motte doesn’t like unions because most of the Motte works in Sillicon Valley where until recently individual employees had an unusually large amount of leverage.
 In five years when they’ve all been fired they will probably feel differently about the idea.

 More options